bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 ## I cannot connect to the cluster.
 What's wrong?

-Please see the section [Connection Problems](../../connecting/configure-ssh/connection-problems).
+Please see the section [Connection Problems](../connecting/configure-ssh/connection-problems.md).

 ## I'd like to learn more about Slurm

-- Some documentation is available on this website, e.g., start at [Slurm Quickstart](../slurm/quickstart).
+- Some documentation is available on this website, e.g., start at [Slurm Quickstart](../slurm/quickstart.md).

 ## What is the difference between MAX and BIH cluster?
-What is their relation?

-## What is the difference between MAX and BIH clusters?
 What is their relation?

 **Administrativa**